igorlimamendes/rock-paper-scissors/README.md

 ### Prerequisites
 Linux, macOS, Windows, or similar.\
-Chrome, Firefox, Safari, Opera or similar.
+Chrome, Firefox, Safari, Opera, or similar.

 ### Setup
 Download or clone the git repository.